mozilla/marketplace-docs/docs/topics/backend.rst

 On OSX
 ~~~~~~

 You'll need to share the project path setup in step 2 with docker.
-Subsitute
+Substitute
 [path] in the following commands with the [path] in step 2.

 For the code shares to work on OSX you'll need to run boot2docker with the following command::